 From the 1st to the 20th of August, you will find the most crowds on the island, compared to the year.
 There will be traffic on the roads, parking is difficult, and the beaches are full of people.
 20th of August until the 15th of September and 1st of July until the 1st of August, there are about 20 to 30% fewer people on the island.

 Chance of bad weather during the High Season

-Temperature: August is the warmest month, with 25 to 30 degrees celcius temperatures on average.
-July is usually a couple of degrees less warm, i.e. 24 to 28 degrees celcius and early September is 21 to 26 degrees celcius on average.
+Temperature: August is the warmest month, with 25 to 30 degrees Celcius temperatures on average.
+July is usually a couple of degrees less warm, i.e. 24 to 28 degrees Celcius and early September is 21 to 26 degrees Celcius on average.

 Rain: The chance of rain during the high season is low.
-There are usually one or two rainy days during July and August and usually it is a quick rain that lasts for a couple of hours and then the sun goes out and everything gets back to normal.
+There are usually one or two rainy days during July and August and usually, it is a quick rain that lasts for a couple of hours and then the sun goes out and everything gets back to normal.
 You should not worry about having your vacation ruined by rain during the high season.
 September has usually around three to four raining days.

 Winds: This is a factor that you most probably don’t expect to take under consideration, however for Mykonos island it is an important one.
 Mykonos is called “the island of winds” in Greece, as it is exposed to strong winds that are called “meltemia” in Greece.
 These winds are usually during August, and they last for some days.
-They blow from the north, that’s why almost all the sandy beaches are on the south.
+They blow from the north, that’s why almost all the sandy beaches are in the south.